csswizardry/csswizardry.github.com/_posts/2021-02-26-measuring-network-performance-in-mobile-safari.md

   <img src="{{ site.cloudinary }}/wp-content/uploads/2021/02/ios-safari-settings.png" width="1500" height="1624" alt="" loading="lazy" />
 </figure>

-This will allow your desktop version of Safari to inspect the current tab ob your iPhone’s Safari instance.
+This will allow your desktop version of Safari to inspect the current tab of your iPhone’s Safari instance.

 ### Inspect Your Phone From Your Mac